Synopsis

 As a mitigator hired by criminal defence lawyers in the hope of reducing the severity of their clients' punishments, Dr Vartkessian has spent hundreds of hours per case talking to mothers, siblings, teachers, and neighbours of a defendant, situating their crimes into context.
 As a detective of the accused person's life, she learns details about familial behaviours and relationship patterns, community settings - and what she finds, every single time, is that when personal or generational trauma enters the body, it finds its way out eventually.

 In this fascinating book, packed with the moving, real-life stories of the clients she has worked with over the past 20 years, The Deserving describes the vital role a mitigator plays in developing an understanding of how her clients arrived at the point in their life where they committed their crime.
-We learn that very few people (if anyone) are born evil but that the forces that shape us as we grow up can lead to the most tragic of outcomes.
+We learn that very few people (if any) are born evil, but that the forces that shape us as we grow up can lead to the most tragic of outcomes.

 As a mitigator hired by criminal defence lawyers in the hope of reducing the severity of their clients' punishments, Dr Vartkessian has spent hundreds of hours per case talking to mothers, siblings, teachers, and neighbours of a defendant, situating their crimes into context.
 As a detective of the accused person's life, she learns details about familial behaviours and relationship patterns, community settings - and what she finds, every single time, is that when personal or generational trauma enters the body, it finds its way out eventually.

 In this fascinating book, packed with the moving, real-life stories of the clients she has worked with over the past 20 years, The Deserving describes the vital role a mitigator plays in developing an understanding of how her clients arrived at the point in their life where they committed their crime.
-We learn that very few people (if anyone) are born evil but that the forces that shape us as we grow up can lead to the most tragic of outcomes.
+We learn that very few people (if any) are born evil, but that the forces that shape us as we grow up can lead to the most tragic of outcomes.

 Details